 - Action Item 2: Slash property taxes to $0.86 per $100.00.
 This helps working moms and families and small businesses.
 And it helps end corruption.
 Stephen Walters said it best here in the Baltimore Sun.

-- Action Item 3: Commit to $1 billion over seven years in guarantees and city and state leases in impoverished communities.
+- Action Item 3: Commit to $1 billion over seven years in guarantees and city and state leases (for uses that are not income based) in impoverished communities.

 - Action Item 4: Increase grant funding through State Revitalization Programs and Neighborhood Business Works.
 This includes providing 100% grants for the build-out of businesses and zero-cost leases for up to five years in impoverished neighborhoods for businesses such as grocery, restaurants, banks and hardware stores.